CumulusNetworks/docs/content/cumulus-netq-40/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-Interfaces.md

 ## View Changes to Interfaces

-If you suspect that an interface is not working as expected, seeing a drop in performance or a large number of dropped messages for example, you can view changes that have been made to interfaces networkwide.
+If you suspect that an interface is not working as expected, seeing a drop in performance or a large number of dropped messages for example, you can view any changes made to interfaces networkwide.

 This example shows info level events for all interfaces in your network.